Lamb ribs are often demonized as too fatty. Well, move over baby back because lamb riblets = FLAVOR galore.

 Best Way to Cook Lamb Riblets (Spare Ribs)

 After looking at no less than 15 sources, I’m convinced the best way to cook lamb ribs is between low and slow and hot and quick because the meat needs time to get tender but you also need some hot, dry heat to melt the fat and develop a crust.
+This is why I’ve retested and updated this recipe to include a 3 hour bake at 300F followed by a 30 minute roast at 400F.

 Do you remove the membrane or trim the fat from the lamb ribs?